jujuwoman/RNA-combinatorics/README.md

 # RNA-combinatorics
-combinatorics of RNA secondary structures
+Visualization aid to reseach in the combinatorics of RNA secondary structures